-Additionally, effective December 31, 2014, the Board of Directors approved an amendment to freeze benefit accruals under the Retirement Plan.
+Additionally, effective December 31, 2014, the Board approved an amendment to freeze benefit accruals under the Retirement Plan.
 OCC's funding policies are to contribute amounts determined on an actuarial basis and provide the Retirement Plan with assets sufficient to meet the benefit obligation of the plans, subject to the minimum funding requirements of U.S. employee benefit and tax laws.
-The OCC funds the SERP on a current basis as compensation is awarded.